This guide has been updated for the Shadowlands.

 Sidenote: Obviously, not every strat will be available purely because of gear or team composition.
 Theorycrafting is nice, but make do with what you have available first.

 Second is the concept of Minmaxing.
 Minmaxing is a playstyle present in a multitude of games that focuses on sacrificing less useful abilities and stats in order to beef up stats or grant ability combos that scale faster and harder than they’d normally be able to.
 In rated PVP, this is mostly a matter of making sure you have the right stats for what you want to do.
-With corruptions, you can turn this up to 11, provided that your corruption does not go above 39.
 So if your gear needs a tune-up, take some time and farm some more gear.
 It’ll be better in the long run than trying to run with a random grab-bag of gear.
 Same goes for essences, traits, expansion feature, etc. As mentioned previously in my other guides, Crit damage is reduced in PVP, Versatility is the go-to stat in PVP, and healers should try to have some modicum of haste without making their spells inefficient in terms of mana cost.

 These two concepts form fundamental stepping stones when it comes to reaching higher levels of play.
 Most players at higher levels will be far better geared, and at times, will only be behind in terms of their actual rating due to fighting other similarly geared players.
 This doesn’t mean you necessarily need to be, say, Mythic geared, but it certainly helps to reduce how much of an impact Cheese strats, among other strats, have when they pop up.